jiz12/grgroup/README.md

 # grgroup
-grgroup is a package that manages multiple coroutines to help you run coroutines faster and more reasonably
+grgroup is a package that manages multiple coroutines to help you run coroutines faster and more reasonably.

 grgroup mean is goroutinuegroup.